 Illinois LETR History

 The Torch Run began in Illinois in 1986 with less than 100 runners carrying the torch along five legs: North (starting in South Beloit), South (starting in Cairo), West (starting in Quincy), East (starting in Danville) and the city of Chicago.
 Illinois’ first Torch Run raised just $14,039.93, but the seed was planted for future growth.
 The Torch Run raised $500,000 in Illinois in 1997.
 Illinois easily surpassed the $1 million mark in 2001, reached the $2 million mark in 2006 and the $3 million mark in 2013.
-Since 2015, the Illinois Torch Run has consistently raised $4 million for the athletes of Special Olympics Illinois.
+With the exception of 2020 during the COVID-19 pandemic, the Illinois Torch Run has consistently raised a minimum of $4 million each year since 2015 for the athletes of Special Olympics Illinois.

 International LETR History